-NUR1030 Fundamentals 3 45 0 0 90 NUR1120,

-of Nursing I BSC 1085C &
+Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite /Concurrent NUR1030 Fundamentals of Nursing I 3 45 0 0 90 NUR1120, BSC 1085C & BSC1086C; concurrent with NUR 1035C

-BSC1086C;

-concurrent

-with NUR

-1035C

 This course provides a foundation for the nursing program.
 It introduces the student to the history and practice of nursing, including the standards of nursing practice.
 The nursing process is introduced and used as an approach to nursing care with emphasis on assessment of basic human needs relating to oxygenation, nutrition, elimination, comfort and safety, security, and mobility.
 Critical thinking as embodied in the nursing process is emphasized and the concept of the nurse as a provider of care, manager of care and member of the nursing profession in incorporated into the course content.